 In his foreword, Craydon Carter entertainingly gives the reader some insight into his year-long relationship with this Savile Row bespoke icon.
-During one fitting with Mr. Halsey, Carter asked him if he could cut the suit so his weight would not show and the reply was: “We’re only tailors, sir.”
-When he would ask for a slight extravagance in style, Mr. Norman Halsey would say:”A most daring idea, sir” while everything was done the way it always has been…
+During one fitting with Mr. Halsey, Carter asked him if he could cut the suit so that his weight would not show and the reply was, “We’re only tailors, sir.”
+When he would ask for a slight extravagance in style, Mr. Norman Halsey would say, ”A most daring idea, sir” while everything was done the way it always has been…

 After the introduction, we are provided with a glimpse into the Anderson & Sheppard Signature book, which is a ledger containing all the client signatures since 1906 – of course, those in the ranks of Marlene Dietrich and Laurence Olivier are especially cherished.

 The next 20 pages are dedicated to the written history of the shop.
 David Kamp discusses the charm of the old premises at Savile Row No. 30, extraordinary clients such as the Chopitea brothers of Peru, Douglas Fairbanks Sr’s fetish for topcoats and the Jai Singh Prabhakar, who would order 50 Anderson & Sheppard suits at the same time.
 Interestingly, the latter customer was so meticulous and eccentric, that he once expressed his dissatisfaction with an entire order of Rolls Royce cars by having them converted into garbage trucks!